 Children who exhibit challenging behaviour have Behaviour Plans which are displayed in the staffroom for reference.

 Children should not be "manhandled" to make them comply.
-If help is needed call for the DHT or HT.
+If help is needed call for the Senior teacher or HT.

-Monitoring and Review
+Monitoring, Review and Evaluation